-Our Risk Management Rule stipulates that the executive or the employee who recognizes a compliance violation or signs of violation must immediately report to compliance team, who will then report to the Risk Management & Compliance Committee and the Board of Directors if necessary, following the reporting structure set by the Head of Business Unit.
+Employees are required by Risk Management Rule to report compliance violation or signs of violation and immediately to the Risk Management & Compliance Committee and the Board of Directors if necessary, following the reporting structure set by the Heads of Units.

-The status of key compliance issues is reported regularly to the Risk Management & Compliance Committee and the Board of Directors.
+The status of reports and consultations, or key compliance issues are reported regularly to the Risk Management & Compliance Committee and the Board of Directors.